Andrew East

 Andrew Dean East (born September 17, 1991) is an American former professional football player who was a long snapper in the National Football League (NFL).
 He played college football for the Vanderbilt Commodores, and had multiple stints with various NFL teams, including the Washington Redskins.

-High school career
+Early life

 East was named a captain of the North Central High School football team in Indianapolis, Indiana.
 He was a three-year starter on defense and special teams for the 5A division school in the Indianapolis area.

 When East was a sophomore and junior, he started at the linebacker position, posting 110 tackles as a junior.
 He was named the All-Around-Area linebacker while starting as a long-snapper.

 As a senior, East contributed 64 tackles and seven quarterback sacks as a first-year starter.
 He also received the Indiana Academic All-State honors award.

 Professional career

 Kansas City Chiefs

 East signed with the Kansas City Chiefs as an undrafted free agent on May 11, 2015.
 He was released by the Chiefs on August 30, 2015.